instaloader/instaloader/docs/cli-options.rst

    Supported browsers: Chrome, Firefox, Edge, Opera, Safari, Brave.

-   After loading the cookies run the :option:`--login` option as it is required to download high quality media and to make full use of instaloader's features.
+   After loading the cookies run the :option:`--login` option as it is required to download high quality media and to make full use of Instaloader's features.

    .. versionadded:: 4.1